A holiday gift idea

 Ideas needed for webinar

 I’m doing a webinar for WSU Extension folks next week with the decidedly unsexy title of "How to run literature searches when writing extension publications and how to develop client material using the information from the lit search."
 In reality, it’s how to research gardening topics, identify the myths (those practices and products with no basis in science), and then write up the valid scientific parts for use by gardeners.
-I’d hoped to get some ideas from this group on specific topics to demonstrate the process, but have gotten nothing.
-And I’m doing this a week from tomorrow.
+I’d hoped to get some ideas from this group on specific topics to demonstrate the process, but have gotten nothing. … Continue reading this article “Ideas needed for webinar”

 Something different to end the week